YichaoOU/HemTools/docs/content/Bioinformatics_tools/get_promoter.rst

 Summary
 ^^^^^^^

-Currently only work in hg19.
+Currently only work for hg19 or mm9.

 Input